How To Prepare Your House Against Looters

 Fences

-Many people have privacy fences, too, so this won’t be anything too obvious.
-Fences can deter people from trying to enter because it makes it more difficult.
-Obviously, it will not stop them, but it will be another obstacle and a perfect place to hide your alert.
+Many people have privacy fences, too, so this won’t be too obvious.
+Fences can deter people from entering because they make it more difficult.
+It will not stop them, but will be another obstacle and a perfect place to hide your alert.

 If you can fence your property, this is another way to hide what you have, what you are doing, and any other preparations you don’t want your neighbors to see.